-The staffing necessary for the effective operation of a counseling service depends, to a large degree, on the size and nature of the institution and the extent to which other mental health services are available -on- and off-campus.
+The staffing necessary for the effective operation of a counseling service depends, to a large degree, on the size and nature of the institution and the extent to which other mental health services are available on and off-campus.
 The range of the service offerings and training programs also influences staffing needs.
-It is recommended that staff levels be continually monitored with regard to student enrollment, service demands, and staff diversity to insure that program objectives are being met.
-4A minimum of 2 FTE staff are necessary to be eligible for accreditation.
+It is recommended that staff levels be continually monitored with regard to student enrollment, service demands, and staff diversity to ensure that program objectives are being met.
+A minimum of 2 FTE staff are necessary to be eligible for accreditation\.

 - V.C.1.
 Every effort should be made to maintain minimum staffing ratios in the range of one FTE professional staff member (excluding trainees) for every 1,000-1500 students, depending on services offered and other campus mental health agencies. - V.C.2.
 Administrative support staff must be adequate to assume responsibility for all receptionist and secretarial duties necessary for the effective functioning of the counseling service.
-The counseling service Director must have shared administrative authority over the administrative support staff if this position is shared with another service. - V.C.3.
-Counseling services should have access to psychiatric services to provide timely response for medication evaluation and management.
-TOC
+The counseling service Director must have shared administrative authority over the administrative support staff if this position is shared with another service.